Cheviot Tunnel

 Located along the Ovens River this secluded part of Wangaratta offers a walking and bike trail that makes the most of the unspoilt natural beauty.
 There are two beaches in this area, namely Platypus Beach and Kingfisher Beach.
 Both are small and sandy and appropriately named after some of the local wildlife found in the…

 Adjoining the popular tourist town of Beechworth, the Beechworth Historic Park has a rich goldmining past easily explored by foot.
-The five kilometre Gorge scenic drive is also a pleasant walk, providing views of waterfalls and rugged countryside west of the town.
-Other walking tracks connect Lake Sambell to Lake Kerferd, and a network of…
+Other walking tracks connect Lake Sambell to Lake Kerferd, and a network of tracks link points of interest in the Gorge area including Fiddes Quarry, the precipice and cascades.
+Please note: The current condition of…

 Lake Sambell is a short stroll from the centre of Beechworth, and is a picturesque recreation reserve and a popular venue for water and boating activities.
 It was originally the site of the Rocky Mountain Mining Company, an open cut sluice operation during the mid 1800s and the early 1900s, during the town’s gold rush…